hipe/tmx/human/doc/issues/003-approaching-a-pattern-language-for-semantic-structures.md

 this.)

-2) "N-ary, discrete" - we can 'tag' this category with exponents from our previously defined meta-categories. because of [#023] we can figure out what category the exponents come from.
+2) "N-ary, discrete" - we can 'tag' this category with exponents from our previously defined meta-categories. because of [#here.HG] we can figure out what category the exponents come from.

 3) "univerally applicable to any category" - this is of course the